DigitalBridge

 DigitalBridge Group, Inc. is a global digital infrastructure investment firm.
 The company owns, invests in and operates businesses such as cell towers, data centers, fiber, small cells, and edge infrastructure.
-Headquartered in Boca Raton, DigitalBridge has key offices in Los Angeles, New York, London, and Singapore.
+Headquartered in Boca Raton, DigitalBridge has offices in Los Angeles, New York, Denver, London, and Singapore.
+As of June 2025, DigitalBridge had US$106 billion of assets under management.

-In 2010, DigitalBridge, then still Colony Capital, was reported to manage about $30 billion in investments.
-In 2011, DigitalBridge was tied for 3rd largest private equity real estate fund in the world, behind Blackstone Group and Morgan Stanley Real Estate.

 History

 Early investments

 Colony purchased Raffles International on July 18, 2005.
 This included the 41 hotels and resorts operated under the Raffles Hotel and Swissotel brand names.
 On January 30, 2006, it acquired Fairmont Hotels and Resorts of Toronto, Ontario with Kingdom Hotels International as a joint partner for US$3.24 billion.
 On April 10, 2006, it acquired French professional football team Paris Saint-Germain.

 On February 25, 2007, it signed a definitive agreement to take Station Casinos private in a 75%/25% split with members of the founding Fertitta family for US$5.5 billion, or US$90/share.
 The subsequent economic downturn caused Station Casinos to declare bankruptcy in 2009, and when it emerged in 2011 Colony Capital owned a much smaller portion after providing more cash.
 Founder, Chairman, and CEO Thomas Barrack said it "could have been the worst investment ever" in terms of timing.

 On November 11, 2008, Michael Jackson transferred the title of his 2,700 acre estate Neverland Ranch to Sycamore Valley Ranch Company LLC, a joint venture between Jackson (represented by attorney, L. Londell McMillan) and an affiliate of Colony Capital.
 It is still unclear whether Colony Capital has a part in the property.
 Jackson earned a total of US$35 million when he agreed to the joint venture between himself and Colony Capital.

 In March 2010, Colony arranged a financing and marketing package for Annie Leibovitz.
 The New York celebrity photographer had been in financial difficulty and in danger of losing to her previous lender, ArtCapital, the rights to her photographs and negatives and her three Greenwich Village townhouses.
 ArtCapital's credit was for $24 million.
 In December 2010, Colony purchased Miramax from Disney with Qatar Investment Authority, Tutor-Saliba Corporation and The Weinstein Company as part of a joint venture called Filmyard Holdings for $663 million.